dreamcatcher-tech/network/ideas/Blogs/Blog Ideas.md

 ## Making DAOs speak - when the many voices became one
 If a DAO could gather everyones communications and then could summarize this when it speaks to any individual, then it can

+## Packets as a project fundraising mechanism
+Instead of an ICO, or a DAO that will devolve in

+## Packet Compatibility with DAO
+Might be better suited as integration with the packets vs daos blog.

+## Benefits of an AI Mother
+Almost certainly it will be better than what we have now, instantly - it is unbiased, which no human can be, it is 100x cheaper to run than a human, and it gives results instantly.

 ## NFTing tasks

 ## Getting what you pay for: negative attribution